aaditya29/Sentiment-Analysis-Using-Multimodal-AI-Model/explanation.md

 | **Transfer Learning**     | ✅ Better initial performance <br> ✅ Less data needed <br> ✅ Architecture already proven | ❌ Larger model size <br> ❌ May not fit the task                                 |

 ---

+### Working with Different Modalities

+#### Working with Text

+### Without a Pre-Trained Model:

+❌ No difference between a "bank with money" and "a riverbank".
+ Both are encoded the same way without context.

+#### With a Pre-Trained Model:

+✅ The output reflects the specific meaning of "bank".
+ More context is preserved.

+---

+### Working with Video

+#### Without a Pre-Trained Model:

+❌ Simple brightness changes over time (e.g., brightness goes up, then down).

+#### With a Pre-Trained Model:

+✅ Recognizes complex patterns like a person nodding their head while smiling.
+✅ Identifies hand waves from motion, smiles from facial features, and nods from sequences.